 They have founded the Bob Woodruff Foundation to assist injured service members and their families heal from the wounds of war.
 To date, the non-profit foundation has raised more than $40 million and invested in grassroots organizations and programs around the country that are helping veterans reintegrate into their communities.

-Woodruff is a contributing reporter for “CBS This Morning.”
+Woodruff has been a contributing reporter for ABC’s “Good Morning America” and “CBS This Morning.”
 Her best-selling book Perfectly Imperfect – A Life in Progress, was followed by her first novel “Those We Love Most,” which became a New York Times Best-Seller.

 A freelance writer, Woodruff has penned numerous personal articles.
 She is the mother of four mostly fabulous children, an alumnus of Colgate University and an avid lover of the Adirondack region.